New Chinese Efficiency Measures for Industrial & Household Appliances

 China is advancing its climate goals through enhanced appliance energy efficiency.
-Since 2022, CLASP and the China National Institute of Standardization (CNIS) have collaborated to improve the efficiency policies for key industrial and household appliances including heat pumps, water chillers, and power transformers.
+Since 2022, CLASP has provided analysis and data to the China National Institute of Standardization (CNIS) for the improvement of efficiency policies for key industrial and household appliances including heat pumps, water chillers, and power transformers.
 The expected efficiency gains include:

 These policies will be implemented in 2025 and are projected to contribute to a CO2 emission reduction of 660 megatons (Mt) by 2040.